-We expect a modest reversal of this trend in the next two years as term funding from the Reserve Bank of Australia (RBA) matures.
+That said, the trend could modestly reverse over the next two years.
+This is as COVID-driven increases in customer deposits unwind and term funding from the Reserve Bank of Australia (RBA) matures.

-ANZ's funding metrics are broadly in line with those of other Australian major banks, and banks in Sweden and Norway.
+We think some of the improvements in systemwide funding metrics could be sustained.
+ANZ has broadly similar funding metrics as the other Australian major banks, and banks in Sweden and Norway.
 These two countries have banking industry profiles similar to Australia's.

-ANZ is unlikely to have difficulty refinancing its drawn term funding facility (TFF) from the RBA over the next 12 months.
+ANZ is unlikely to have difficulty refinancing its drawn term funding facility (TFF) from the RBA over the next 18 months.
 This is absent a dislocation in funding markets.
 The bank has drawn down A\$20 billion under the TFF.

 ANZ has drawn down the least TFF among Australia's major banks.
-The bank will likely issue higher wholesale debt in the next two years to manage the refinance, which would bring it back to its long-term historical average.
+The bank will likely issue higher wholesale debt in the next two years to refinance the TFF.